^

 Hemodynamics of the brain in perinatal lesions

-For newborns with hypoxic-ischemic brain damage (cerebral ischemia) I-II severity is generally characterized by the same patterns in changes in cerebral hemodynamics, as for healthy newborns, but at lower linear blood flow rates (mostly diastolic).
-From 3 days of life, no significant differences in linear cerebral blood flow rates in healthy newborns and children with grade II ischemia were noted, which reflected the reversibility of the revealed disorders, their “functional” nature.
+Newborns with hypoxic-ischemic brain damage (cerebral ischemia) of I-II severity are generally characterized by the same patterns in changes in cerebral hemodynamics as healthy newborns, but with lower linear blood flow velocities (diastolic to a greater extent).
+From the 3rd day of life, no reliable differences in the linear velocities of cerebral blood flow were noted in healthy newborns and children with ischemia of II severity, which reflected the reversibility of the detected disorders, their "functional" nature.